-Elements like gentle overhead fans, rattan and leather trunks and cases, panelled joinery finishes for walls, occasional chairs in rattan and simple four poster beds are all the same.
-Just change the colour palette and update slightly and there you have the Caribbean style or Island style.
+Elements like gentle overhead fans, rattan and leather trunks and cases, panelled joinery finishes for walls, occasional chairs in rattan and simple canopy beds are all the same.
+Just change the colour palette and update slightly and there you have the Caribbean or Island style of decorating.

-It is no surprise that the Caribbean style is similar as of course many of these islands were colonized by the British, so this is to be expected.
-One of the main elements that I see the same are the beautiful bamboo tables and chairs and the beauty with Caribbean style too is that you have the influences of French decorating.
+It is not surprise that the Caribbean style is similar as of course many of these islands were colonized by the British, so this is to be expected.
+One of the main elements that I see the same are the beautiful bamboo tables and chairs and the beauty with Caribbean style too is that you also have the influences of French decorating.
 This is certainly a winning combination.

 The greenery trend which is so popular at the moment and the finishing touches in modern design that are based on the Botanical trend with cushions and artworks all relate back to this original look.

 I'm off to Singapore soon wo will call in to Raffles Hotel to get my injection of British Colonial Style and grab a Singapore Sling or two while sitting in a comfortable rattan chair and being kept cool by an overhead fan – bliss!

 If you love elements of this style you will enjoy the inspiration on my Pinterest boards – I have one dedicated to this look – and I would love to hear from you if you have used any of these decorating elements in your recent projects or have plans to – just leave me a comment below.